prettier/prettier/CONTRIBUTING.md

 In addition to the options above, you can use [`node --prof` and `node --prof-process`](https://nodejs.org/en/docs/guides/simple-profiling/), as well as `node --trace-opt --trace-deopt`, to get more advanced performance insights.

+## Regression testing

+We have a cool tool for regression testing that runs on GitHub Actions.
+Have a look: https://github.com/prettier/prettier-regression-testing

 ## Deeper testing

 You can run `FULL_TEST=1 jest` for a more robust test run, which includes the following additional checks: